Wearable Electronics – Applications, Challenges and Risks

 The key Design considerations while designing a wearable device include:

 - Video Streaming

 Wearable Electronics Designs must be user-centric, aesthetically pleasing, complying with environmental regulations and easily adoptable in real life scenario where in it can solve crucial problems.

 - Design: Packaging massive set of functionalities and features into these advanced devices require a lot of design thinking.
 User’s convenience and comfort is critical and this demands for high performance/features, longer operating time while ensuring low weight, compact size, thermally safe.
 It can be challenging for product engineers to design a device that is universally compatible and suitable for different body types.
 There is lack of a common standard.

 - Privacy & Security: Securing the personal data of the user is one key aspect.
 These devices collect real-time data on health, user’s behavioral patterns, his preferences, etc. which needs to be secured against any kind of cyber threats.

-- Health Risks: Wearable technology poses health risks and hazards to certain extend due to constant radiation exposure.
+- Health Risks: Wearable electronics technology poses health risks and hazards to certain extend due to constant radiation exposure.
 It is important to keep SAR (Specific Absorption Rate) in these devices to the lowest.
 At the same time, it is also essential that wearable electronic devices pass all mandatory safety, environmental standards.

 Wearable Electronics design companies have invested considerable amount of time and effort in the R&D of futuristic wearable devices to understand the functional, technological and business needs of the modern-day devices.
 The ever-evolving embedded technologies have been successful in developing Small form factor, miniature, extended battery life, rugged and ergonomic, that are a key aspect of wearable designs.
-Wearable electronics along with IoT and AI is set to transform the current environment.
+Wearable Electronics Application Development along with IoT and AI is set to transform the current environment.
 The potential physical harm can be prevented through definition of standard, precautionary design and though testing measures.